wd5gnr/1802UNO/readme.md

 * SST - Enter load mode
 * 0-F - Build up hex number.
 Accumulates 16-bits although you can only see the lower 8.
 For load mode, the lower 8 is used.
 For AD all 16-bits are used.
 * SST - Hold down for one second to save RAM to EEPROM
-* + - Hold down for one second when not running and not memory protected to read RAM from EEPROM
+* Plus - Hold down for one second when not running and not memory protected to read RAM from EEPROM

 Serial Port
 ===